adam-kami-1/BatchLibrary/README.md

 ### Returns
-ERRORLEVEL    - Number of hundreths of a second counted from midnight.
+ERRORLEVEL    - Number of hundredths of a second counted from midnight.
 <hr />